-Parents are encouraged to become involved in their school community through participation in outings and clubs and also arranging other "non-official" outings with ALVA parents.
-Parents may freely meet and organize unofficial outings as they wish.
+Learning Coaches/Legal Guardians are encouraged to become involved in their school community through participation in outings and clubs and arranging other "non-official" outings with ALVA Learning Coaches/Legal Guardians.
+Learning Coaches/Legal Guardians may freely meet and organize unofficial outings as they wish.
 These outings are not considered "official" outings unless an ALVA representative attends.